 Marin Agricultural Land Trust welcomes people of all backgrounds, identities, and beliefs to join us in achieving our mission to permanently protect Marin’s agricultural land for agricultural use.
 MALT is committed to a diverse, equitable, and inclusive workplace in which everyone is welcomed, valued, and supported.
-We are a team that works together to achieve our goals.
-We recognize that diverse teams make the strongest teams and encourage people from all backgrounds to apply.
+We are a team that works together to achieve our goals and we recognize that diverse teams make the strongest teams and encourage people from all backgrounds to apply.

 We invite you to join the MALT team—a dynamic and passionate staff who care deeply about our mission and one another.

-This position requires 2-3 days/ week in the field and the remaining time is a combination of work from home and office (Pt.
-Reyes)
+This position requires 2-3 days/week in the field and the remaining time is a combination of work from home and office (Pt.
+Reyes Station)

 You are passionate about the environment and land conservation and have a combination of education and experience that gives you an understanding of conservation easements and land trusts.